hansoksendahl/hox.io/packages/@hox.io/blog/src/articles/2024/05/30/entry.md

 }
 ```

 Ever found yourself obsessing over unit tests?
 No?
-Well, welcome to my world, where I dive into unit tests like a sun-deprived hermit hitting the beach after a grim winter.
+Well, welcome to my world,
+where I dive into unit tests like a sun-deprived hermit hitting the beach after
+a grim winter.
 I crave full coverage like a vampire craves blood.
-Yes, I'm that kind of crazy.
+Yes, I'm that
+kind of crazy.

 ## The Old Days

-So, picture this: a couple of weeks ago, I stumbled upon this mind-blowing library called ts-calc.
-It was like discovering a hidden cheat code in the game of TypeScript.
+So, picture this: a couple of weeks ago, I stumbled upon this mind-blowing
+library called ts-calc.
+It was like discovering a hidden cheat code in the game
+of TypeScript.
 Their approach to math in the TypeScript compiler?
+Utterly
-Utterly superior.
-It made the other methods look like a caveman trying to light a fire with two sticks.
+superior.
+It made the other methods look like a caveman trying to light a fire
+with two sticks.

 But hold on.
 There was a dark side.
 A glaring void.
 The absence of unit tests.
 Like finding a shiny new car without airbags, I was both excited and horrified.
-Naturally, I had to dig in, kick the tires, and slap some of my own tests onto ts-calc's types.
+Naturally, I had to dig in, kick the tires, and slap some of my own tests onto
+ts-calc's types.

 Flashback to the "olden days"—circa 2020.
-Picture it: a couple of crafty TypeScript programmers figured out you could perform basic math by converting numbers into tuples.
-Tuples, with their blessed lengths known to TypeScript, became the secret sauce for integer math.
+Picture it: a couple of crafty
+TypeScript programmers figured out you could perform basic math by converting
+numbers into tuples.
+Tuples, with their blessed lengths known to TypeScript,
+became the secret sauce for integer math.
 Genius, right?

 Fast forward to the present.
-TypeScript 4.8 dropped and with it came the beefed-up support for template strings.
-This upgrade unlocked basic parser-like capabilities, paving the way for mathematical operations by first converting numbers to strings.
-It's like watching a clunky robot evolve into a sleek, agile machine.
+TypeScript 4.8 dropped and with it came the
+beefed-up support for template strings.
+This upgrade unlocked basic parser-like
+capabilities, paving the way for mathematical operations by first converting
+numbers to strings.
+It's like watching a clunky robot evolve into a sleek, agile
+machine.

 ## Math Antecedents

-One of the strong points of the @recon-struct/utility-types library is that it
+One shining beacon in the TypeScript galaxy is the @recon-struct/utility-types
-supports composing boolean logic.
-To that end there are a number of antecedents
+library.
+It's got this neat trick of composing boolean logic, thanks to its
-(conditional types that return true or false) that can be used in the math
+collection of antecedents—conditional types that return true or false.
+These
-module.
+little gems come in handy in the math module, making it a powerful tool for all
+your computational needs.

 ### IsGreaterThanOrEqual